SolidOS/solidos/documentation/guidelines/testing_guidelines.md

 ## Testing strategy

-- At first we will work to have more integration tests as it is currently hard to write unit tests.
-As time goes on it will eventually flip.
-At same time refactor code to be more modular to do unite tests.
+- At first, we will work to have more integration tests, as it is currently hard to write unit tests.
+As time goes on, it will eventually flip.
+At the same time, we will refactor code to be more modular to do unit tests.
-- Both unit tests and integration tests will be in all repos
+- Both unit tests and integration tests will be in all repos.
-- No e2e tests currently - we may do outside of the repos some of them.
+- No end-to-end (e2e) tests currently; we may do some of these outside of the repos.
-- Add rdflib to the list of repos to be tested.
+- Add `rdflib` to the list of repos to be tested.

 ## Testing know-how